neicnordic/neic.no/README.md

 Ask in [#web](http://neic.slack.com/messages/web) in NeIC slack.

 ### Work locally
-1. Clone the site to your laptop.
+1. Clone the source code to your laptop.
 2. Serve it with `jekyll serve`.
 3. See changes live on [http://localhost:4000/](http://localhost:4000/).
 4. Edit until happy.